Published on: 03/14/2024, updated on: 03/14/2024

 πŸ•β€πŸ¦Ί vs. πŸ• Within the American Bulldog breed, there are two distinct types: the Scott type and the Johnson type.
 The Scott type, named after breeder John D. Scott, is known for its more athletic, performance-oriented build.
 These dogs are typically smaller and lighter than their Johnson counterparts, with a more streamlined head and a longer muzzle.

-Related Pitbull Chihuahua Mix - 3 Fun Facts You Never Know
+Related Pitbull Great Dane Mix – 16 Things You Should Know

 Scott type American Bulldog